jackdewinter/pymarkdown/newdocs/src/extensions/pragmas.md

 {filename,row,col}: INLINE: Inline configuration command 'disable-num-lines' specified a count 'a' that is not a valid positive integer.
 ```

-Note that as with rule failures, pragma command failures do not stop the parsing
+Note that as with Rule Failures, Pragma command failures do not stop the parsing
 of the Markdown document.

 #### Available Commands

 Previously, the two active commands currently were the `disable-next-line` command
 and the `disable-num-lines` command.
 By keeping things simple, our team
-hopes to keep pragmas understandable and their implementation simple.
+hopes to keep Pragmas understandable and their implementation simple.
 However,
 because of user requests, starting in version 0.9.30 we now support the `disable`
 and `enable` commands.